jorgeedugona/CVOTerraFormAWS/README.md

 </p>

 Please find below the prerequisites to run the script:

 • AWS Access key ID and Secret access key.
-• Linux VM (Centos, Ubuntu)
+• Linux VM (Centos, Ubuntu) with Terraform and AWS cli installed.
-• VPC ID (e.g. vpc-0a6aa414cf8a12345)
-• Subnet ID (e.g. subnet-03d246b3fa1234567)
+• VPC ID (e.g. vpc-0a6aa414cf8a12345), Subnet ID (e.g. subnet-03d246b3fa1234567), AWS region (e.g. us-east-1)
-•
-PAYG Azure Subscription.
+• Account with Cloud Central - https://cloud.netapp.com/
+• Authentication Token with Cloud Central - https://services.cloud.netapp.com/refresh-token

+Using Cloud Manager provider we can have Cloud Manager Connector deploy in matter of minutes.
+The following elements are going to be deployed in with this script:

+• IAM Policy and Custom IAM role that will be assigned to the Cloud Manager VM.
+• Create a Security Group to allow ports SSH (22), HTTPS (443) and HTTP (80).
+• SSH Key Pair to access Cloud Manager.
-•
+• Cloud Manager VMs

-The script can deploy vdbench with NFS for Cloud Volumes Ontap in Azure.
-After deployment the end user only needs to issue “vdbench -f < workload definitions >” to start the performance test (e.g vdbench -f 00-aff-basic-test-nfs).
-The script includes the following features: